nf-core/sarek/docs/usage.md

 If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack).

-## AWS Batch specific parameters
+## AWSBatch specific parameters

-Running the pipeline on AWS Batch requires a couple of specific parameters to be set according to your AWS Batch configuration.
+Running the pipeline on AWSBatch requires a couple of specific parameters to be set according to your AWSBatch configuration.
 Please use [`-profile awsbatch`](https://github.com/nf-core/configs/blob/master/conf/awsbatch.config) and then specify all of the following parameters.

 ### --awsqueue

-The JobQueue that you intend to use on AWS Batch.
+The JobQueue that you intend to use on AWSBatch.

 ### --awsregion